WordPress/openverse/documentation/projects/proposals/ingestion_server_removal/20240328-implementation_plan_ingestion_server_removal.md

    indexer worker image locally.
 1. Add the distributed reindexing step to the DAG (excludes infrastructure work).
-1. Set up the necessary resources for the ASGs for staging and production in the catalog Terraform configuration.
+1. Set up the necessary resources for the EC2 launch templates for staging and production in the catalog Terraform configuration.
 1. Add all remaining steps to the data refresh DAGs:
    `Create and Populated Filtered Index`, `Reapply Constraints`, `Promote Table`, `Promote Index`, `Delete Index`.